humhub/humhub/protected/docs/guide/administration/installation.md

 1. Make sure you installed & configured HumHub before and your installation is working.
 2. Copy file .htaccess.dist to .htaccess
+3. You may need to modify the default .htaccess file on some hosting environments.
+(See inline documentation)
-3. Add urlManager lines in protected/config/local/_settings.php (Backup?)
+4. Add urlManager lines in protected/config/local/_settings.php (Backup?)

         <?php return array (
           'components' =>